sora-xor/sora-docs/src/consensus.md

 ---
-title: "Consensus Mechanism on the Sora Network | Sora Docs"
+title: "Consensus Mechanism on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about the consensus mechanism on the Sora Network and how it ensures agreement and consistency among network participants.
-Explore the different consensus algorithms employed by the Sora Network, such as Proof of Stake (PoS), and understand how they contribute to the security and decentralization of the network."
+      content: "Learn about the consensus mechanism on the SORA Network and how it ensures agreement and consistency among network participants.
+Explore the different consensus algorithms employed by the SORA Network, such as Proof of Stake (PoS), and understand how they contribute to the security and decentralization of the network."
   - - meta
     - name: keywords
-      content: "consensus mechanism, Sora Network, agreement, consistency, consensus algorithms, Proof of Stake, PoS, security, decentralization"
+      content: "consensus mechanism, SORA Network, agreement, consistency, consensus algorithms, Proof of Stake, PoS, security, decentralization"
 ---

 # Consensus